vjy02/culinary-ai/README.md

-<font size="7"> NOTE: Will need to change API_KEY if running on your local machine, API_KEY not protected here as this project is for demonstrative purposes only, no payment setup is active.</font>
+**NOTE: Will need to change API_KEY if running on your local machine, API_KEY not protected here as this project is for demonstrative purposes only, no payment setup is active.**

 # CulinaryAI
 CulinaryAI is a Chat-GPT3 powered web application that suggests recipes based on users preferred ingridients and exclusions.
 New suggestions are generated each time.